karlmdavis/justdavis-karl/_it_docs/eddings/jenkins.md

 	</Location>
 ~~~~

-Please note that the first part of that configuration may already be there if Nexus has also been installed and configured in <%= topic_link("/it/davis/servers/eddings/nexus/") %>.
+Please note that the first part of that configuration may already be there if Nexus has also been installed and configured in {% collection_doc_link /it/eddings/nexus baseurl:true %}.
 It does not need to be duplicated; just add the `Location /jenkins/` section.

 Restart Apache to apply the module and configuration changes: